jeshraghian/snntorch/docs/tutorials/tutorial_2.rst

 This similarity between nerve membranes and RC circuits was observed by `Louis Lapicque in
 1907 <https://core.ac.uk/download/pdf/21172797.pdf>`__.
 He stimulated
-the nerve fiber of a frog with a brief electrical pulse, and found that membranes could be approximated as a capacitor with a leakage.
+the nerve fiber of a frog with a brief electrical pulse, and found that neuron membranes could be approximated as a capacitor with a leakage.
 We pay homage to his findings by naming the basic LIF neuron model in snnTorch after him.

 Most of the concepts in Lapicque’s model carry forward to other LIF neuron models.
-Now let’s simulate this neuron using snnTorch.
+Now it's time to simulate this neuron using snnTorch.

 3.1 Lapicque: Without Stimulus
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-We can instantiate Lapicque’s neuron using the following line of code.
+Instantiate Lapicque’s neuron using the following line of code.
-Let’s change R & C to simpler values, while keeping the previous time
+R & C are modified to simpler values, while keeping the previous time
 constant of :math:`\tau=5\times10^{-3}`\ s.

 ::